Neighborhood E-Bike Share Launch Cost Calculator

 Dispersed Rural Neighborhood 10-15 e-bikes 20-40 households spread along a road or village Higher capital for weatherproof storage and longer-range bikes Possibly higher maintenance and insurance needs Subscription often needs to be higher unless grants cover a large share

 Using the calculator, you can plug in values that resemble each type of neighborhood and see how sensitive the breakeven subscription is to fleet size, grants, and maintenance assumptions.
+That sensitivity testing is often where the best planning conversations happen.

 Model Assumptions and Limitations

 Like any planning tool, this calculator uses simplifying assumptions.
-Being explicit about them helps you interpret results appropriately and avoid over‑confidence in any single scenario.
+Being explicit about them helps you interpret results appropriately and avoid overconfidence in any single scenario.

 Key assumptions: